What is Capital Market?

 - The securities referred to here would normally mean long-term investments, i.e. investments that have a lock-in period greater than one year.

-- Trading of short-term investments is done through money-market, rather than the capital market.
+- Trading of short-term investments is done through the money-market.

 What are the Functions of Capital Market?